Program overview

 Program structure

-• Delivery Format: Hybrid, combining online and in-person learning.
+• Delivery Format: Hybrid, combining online courses with in-person lab sessions.

 Featured Experiences